gouravsinghbais/Getting-Started-with-R-and-InfluxDB/README.md

 ## Using Data

+The **query()** method is used to read data from InfluxDB.
 To query the data from database you can use the following lines of code:

 ```
 result <- client$query('from(bucket: "RInfluxClient") |> range(start: -2y) |> drop(columns: ["_start", "_stop"])')